 That's the $64,000 question.
 The answer is as custom as your project.
 There are three primary factors that affect completion dates...

-- Crew Availability - We are a small company.
-We only operate 2-3 full-time crews.
+Crew Availability - We are a small company.
+We only operate 1-2 full-time crews.
 This allows us to monitor progress and quality regularly.
 When your construction permit issues, we will immediately allocate a crew to your project.
-Chances are that there will be 2-3 weeks between permitting and beginning of construction, but the summer rush does extend this window a bit.
+Chances are that there will be quite a delay (months, not weeks) between permitting and beginning of construction, but once we get on-site, we don’t leave until your job is complete.

 What's the difference between a DECK and a DOCK?